artefactual/atom-docs/admin-manual/maintenance/troubleshooting.rst

 some resources below to assist you.

 First, we make copies of the AtoM database's Entity Relationship Diagrams (ERDs) available on the AtoM wiki.
-An ERD is a data modeling technique that graphically illustrates an information system's entities and the relationships between those entities.
+An ERD is a data modelling technique that graphically illustrates an information system's entities and the relationships between those entities.
 The AtoM ERDs can help you understand what tables exist in the AtoM database and how they are related.
 You can find them on our wiki here: